hybitz/strong_actions/README.md

 ## Usage

-Suppose method "current_user" is available for controllers and views and use has an attribute called admin.
+Suppose method "current_user" is available for controllers and views.
+If user has an attribute called admin and only admin can modify resource users.

 Prepare config/acl.yml